kubernetes/enhancements/keps/sig-node/3815-pod-condition-for-configuration-errors/README.md

 #### Story 3

 As an end-user, if I create a pod with a missing config map, I would expect to see a condition that states that the pod failed to start due to a configuration error.

+#### Story 4

+As a Kubernetes operator, I want to avoid filling my cluster with pods that will go into pending forever.
+Operators would want a stable condition to determine configuration errors without having to dig into the container status or view the events.

+#### Story 5

+As a provider of a batch service, we want to selectively delete pods that are stuck due to configuration issues.
+This condition could allow an external controller to delete pods that have this condition.

 ### Notes/Constraints/Caveats (Optional)